-I’ve been like the Ranger.
+I’ve been like the Ranger in Tolkien’s Lord of the Rings.
 I’ll bet that at some point you’ve been too.
 A person of character and integrity playing a key role in the drama.
 Playing it well.
 Caring, encouraging, fighting valiantly to protect others against some evil.
 But preferring to fight in the shadows, hood pulled up over my head.
 Hiding my real self.

 Elrond’s words pierce me, words spoken when he handed Aragorn the sword that once had been broken and called him to take his rightful place as the king of Gondor.
 “Put aside the Ranger.
 Become who you were born to be.”

 The words challenge me.
 Excite me.
 They’re good words.
 Freedom words.
 Oh, yes, I want to be who I was born to be!
 Sometimes.
 And sometimes not.
 Then they’re frightening words.
 They feel heavy.

 “God, It’s too hard!
 I can’t do it!
 I can’t!”

 He sends reassurance: “God’s mercies are new every morning — not as an obligation to you, but as an affirmation of you.”
 (Ann Voskamp)